tricia-johansson/tricia-johansson/README.md

 # Basic info
 - 👋 Hi, I’m Tricia Johansson but online I go by the name Trix Joyce in most places.
 - 👀 I’m interested in coding, graphic design, and illustration.
 I'm especially interested in web development and building web apps and small browser games.
-- 🎨 I also like to code as an art form, building layouts, pages and such with the editor as an canvas waiting to be filled with code!
-Sometimes the only purpose some of my coding projects have are to be viewed as artistic expression.
+- 🎨 I also like to code as an art form, building layouts, pages and such with the editor as a canvas waiting to be filled with code!
+Sometimes, the only purpose some of my coding projects have is to be viewed as artistic expression.
 Nothing more, nothing less.
 Not everything has to have a deep meaning or function...
 - 🌱 I’m currently learning JavaScript and PHP but also refreshing my CSS skills.
-- 📫 If you want to contact me, send an email to trix.joyce@protonmail.com
+- 📫 If you want to contact me, please go to my website http://trixhub.net
 - 😄 My pronouns are she/her
 - ⚡ Fun fact: I used to work with coding and graphic design but it was like 10 years ago.
 Now I'm working on re-learning my skills.

 [![itch.io banner](https://img.itch.zone/aW1nLzE5MTM5NzAzLnBuZw==/original/3yDe2g.png)](https://trixjoyce.itch.io)
 Visit my projects (games and apps) on itch.io! http://trixjoyce.itch.io

-- My website: www.trixjoyce.com
+- My website: www.trixhub.net
-- My blog: www.trixsaysthings.com

 I'm also on Neocities: http://www.trixjoyce.site